study-ORCATech-cloud/learn-and-earn-fork/docs/advanced-topics/README.md

 # Advanced Topics 🔧

-Advanced customization and integration guides for extending and customizing the ORCATech Learning Platform.
+Advanced customization and integration guides for extending and customizing the LabDojo Learning Platform.

 ## 📚 Available Guides